riemtan, riemstats: R packages for Riemannian geometry techniques in the analysis of multiple samples of connectomes: Abstract

 \section{Abstract}

 { Symmetric positive definite (SPD) matrices arising from functional connectivity analysis of neuroimaging data can be endowed with a Riemannian geometric structure that standard methods fail to respect.
 While existing \proglang{R} packages provide some tools for $\SPD$ matrix analysis, they suffer from limitations in scalability, numerical stability, and metric flexibility that hinder their application to modern large-scale connectomics studies.
-We present \pkg{riemtan}, a comprehensive \proglang{R} package that addresses these challenges through a unified, high-level interface supporting multiple Riemannian metrics, efficient parallel computation, and seamless conversion between manifold, tangent, and vectorized representations.
+We present \pkg{riemtan}, a comprehensive \proglang{R} package that addresses these challenges through a unified, high-level interface supporting multiple Riemannian metrics, cross-platform parallel computation via the futureverse framework, memory-efficient Apache Parquet backend for large datasets, and seamless conversion between manifold, tangent, and vectorized representations.
+The Parquet backend enables lazy loading with configurable caching, allowing analysis of datasets that exceed available RAM on typical research workstations.
 Building on \pkg{riemtan}'s foundation, we also introduce \pkg{riemstats}, which implements advanced statistical methods including Fréchet ANOVA, \proglang{R}iemannian ANOVA with classic test statistics, and harmonization techniques for multi-site studies.
 The modular design facilitates integration with existing \proglang{R} workflows and provides an extensible framework for future methodological developments in manifold-valued data analysis. }